SenteraLLC/ulabel/api_spec.md

 ```

 ### `default_keybinds`
-Various keybinds that can be set to control the annotation session.
+Keybinds can be set to control the annotation session.
 The default values are:
 ```javascript
 {
     "annotation_size_small": "s",